alphagov/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 ### Method

-1. Add the following method code to your application:
+1. Add the following method to your application:

     ```python
     response = notifications_client.send_letter_notification(